infinity-decoder/DorkMaster/README.md

 ## 🛠️ Installation & Setup

-DorkMaster Pro features an automatic setup script that handles environment creation and dependency installation.
+DorkMaster Pro features an automatic setup and update system.
+Every time you launch the tool, it checks for the latest version from GitHub.

 ### 🪟 Windows
 Just double-click `run.bat` or run: